mui/material-ui/docs/data/joy/components/drawer/drawer.md

 # Drawer

-<p class="description">Navigation drawers provide quick access to other destinations in your app without removing the user out of context.</p>
+<p class="description">Navigation drawers provide quick access to other app areas without removing the user out of context.</p>

 ## Introduction

+The Drawer component is commonly used as a type of menu on desktop and as a dialog on mobile (similar to [Apple's sheets](https://developer.apple.com/design/human-interface-guidelines/sheets)).

 {{"demo": "DrawerUsage.js", "hideToolbar": true, "bg": "gradient"}}

 ## Basic

-The navigation drawers can toggle open or closed.
-Closed by default, the drawer opens temporarily above all other content until a section is selected.

-The Drawer can be cancelled by clicking the overlay or pressing the Esc key.
+The Drawer can be closed by clicking on the overlay or pressing the <kbd>Esc</kbd> key.
-It closes when an item is selected, handled by controlling the `open` prop.
+It will also close if an item inside of it is selected, which can be controlled by the `open` prop.

 {{"demo": "DrawerBasic.js"}}